someengineering/resoto.com/blog/2022/05-30-resoto-metrics/index.md

 With Resoto we give you a picture of the current state of your cloud infrastructure.
 You can search that state and have Resoto automatically react to state changes.
 Resoto also lets you [aggregate this data](/blog/2022/03/03/aggregating-search-data) as my Co-Founder Matthias explained in [his March blog post](/blog/2022/03/03/aggregating-search-data).

-Building on that knowledge, we can take the aggregated data and ingest it into a time series database like Prometheus.
-We can then use this information to build diagrams to show the evolution of cloud resources like compute instances and storage over time.
+We can ingest this aggregated data and into a time series database, such as Prometheus.
+This information can then be used to build diagrams of cloud resources (e.g., compute instances and storage) over time.

 ![Metrics Overview](img/metrics_overview.png)